farkon00/cont/learn-cont/00-learn-cont.md

 # Learn cont
-This is the place to learn cont programming language.
-Also you could go look at some example code in `tests`, `examples` or `std` folders.
+This is the place to learn cont.
+Also, you could go look at some example code in `tests`, `examples` or `std` folders.

-Don't be afraid of asking questions in issues or dming me on discord.
-I am farkon00#0500.
+Don't be afraid of asking questions in the issues tab or dming me on Discord, I have the same username on Discord as on Github.

 # Table of contents
 * [Quick Start](https://github.com/farkon00/cont/blob/master/learn-cont/01-quick-start.md)